constiny/COVID19/README.md

 On one side, people don't know what happens around their neighborhood.
 On the other side, politicians have been making conflict and chaos statements about the situation.

 The rationale behind this project is that we want to awake people before they are getting numb with the situation.
-As a future Data Scientist, what can we do to help people?
+As a Data Scientist, what can we do to help people?

 Providing **relevant and precise** information to people.